aless80/JSON2ngForm/README.md

 ## Project description
 My aim was to create a website with a rubric, i.e. a form with checkboxes (actually radio buttons) and text.
 The main structure for each textbox should be the same.

-For example the following rubric has two components, each consisting in text for criterion, a variable number of radio buttons with associated number of points and feedback text:
+For example the following rubric has two "components" (by component I just mean two repeated elements, not Angular components).
+Each component consists in a line of text (a criterion by which to judge some assignment), and a variable number of radio buttons with associated number of points and feedback text:

-**Criterion: Spelling, punctuation, grammar**
-- [ ] 0 points
+&nbsp;&nbsp;&nbsp;**Criterion: Spelling, punctuation, grammar** &nbsp;&nbsp;&nbsp;- [ ] 0 points
-&nbsp;&nbsp;&nbsp;&nbsp; Feedback: Needs improvement!
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Feedback: Needs improvement!
-- [x] 3 points
+&nbsp;&nbsp;&nbsp;- [x] 3 points
-&nbsp;&nbsp;&nbsp;&nbsp;Feedback: Satisfactory
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Feedback: Satisfactory
-- [ ] 5 points
+&nbsp;&nbsp;&nbsp;- [ ] 5 points
-&nbsp;&nbsp;&nbsp;&nbsp;Feedback: Excellent
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Feedback: Excellent

-**Criterion: Text comprehension**
+&nbsp;&nbsp;&nbsp;**Criterion: Text comprehension**
-- [ ] 0 points
+&nbsp;&nbsp;&nbsp;- [ ] 0 points
-&nbsp;&nbsp;&nbsp;&nbsp; Feedback: Several required elements are missing
-- [x] 5 points
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Feedback: Several required elements are missing &nbsp;&nbsp;&nbsp;- [x] 5 points
-&nbsp;&nbsp;&nbsp;&nbsp; Feedback: The text content is clearly identified and reproduced
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Feedback: The text content is clearly identified and reproduced

-I wanted to make this process dynamic and let the user create the rubric.
+I wanted to make this process dynamic.
 In particular I needed two webpages:
-1. A page allowing users to generate a rubric.
-The user should adding each component (criterion, checkboxes with associated points and feedback) and type in text, number points, feedback.
-The specifications for the resulting rubric should be stored as json;
+1. A page allowing users to generate a rubric with any number of components.
+The user should add each component (criterion, checkboxes with associated points and feedback) and type in text, number points, feedback.
+The specifications for the resulting rubric should be importable/exportable as json;
-2. As a final result, create the rubric as a form from a json specification.
+2. A page showing the rubric as a form from a json specification as the one in the previous point:

 ## Progress:
-Point 2 above is implemented and works.
-Check it at the [/rubric/formspec.json](http://localhost:4200/rubric/formspec.json) endpoint
+Point 1 and 2 above are implemented and work.
+Check them at the [/rubric/formspec.json](http://localhost:4200/rubric/formspec.json) and [/rubricbuilder](http://localhost:4200/rubricbuilder.json) endpoints

+Instead of reading from a local json file for the feature in point 2 (/rubric/formspec.json), I am going to store the json from point 1 in LocalStorage and use that one.
+In reality one could store the json in a database.

 <a href="url"><img src="https://github.com/aless80/JSON2ngForm/blob/master/img/02_rubric.png" height="400" ></a>